shoco-ai/truffles/README.md

 ### Context Manager
 The `ContextManager` is internally used by tools to store and retrieve reusable context in automations.
 This greatly reduces the amount of LLM calls required.
 In the future, a publicly shared context will be available as an optional feature to further reduce costs.
-The `ContextManager` operates mostly in the background and is automatically initialized when `truffles.astart` is called, but it can also be initialized and accessed manually.
+The `ContextManager` operates mostly in the background and is automatically initialized when `truffles.start` is called, but it can also be initialized and accessed manually.
 ```python
 from truffles.context import ContextManager